apache/arrow/docs/source/java/install.rst

 Java Compatibility
 ==================

 Java modules are compatible with JDK 8 and above.
-Currently, JDK 8, 11, 17, and 21 are tested in CI.
+Currently, JDK versions 8, 11, 17, and 21 are tested in CI.
+The latest JDK is also tested in CI.

 When using Java 9 or later, some JDK internals must be exposed by adding ``--add-opens=java.base/java.nio=org.apache.arrow.memory.core,ALL-UNNAMED`` to the ``java`` command: